Bioconductor/bioc2u/README.md

 environment, and observe the speedup resulting from R using the `apt` package manager under the hood.

 ### Done & TODOs (alpha)
-- [x[ 3439 packages built for 3.17 and ubuntu jammy (software packages + dependent annotation/experiment packages)
+- [x] 3439 packages built for 3.17 and ubuntu jammy (software packages + dependent annotation/experiment packages)
   - TODO: Build for ubuntu focal
   - TODO: Collect failure logs, then address common errors and missing build-dependencies
   - TODO: Build for 3.18